Deducteam/SizeChangeTool/ReadMe.md

 ### Description

-This program aims to generate Dedukti compatible files from xml files of the [Termination Problem Data Base](http://cl2-informatik.uibk.ac.at/mercurial.cgi/TPDB)
+This program aims to generate Dedukti compatible files from xml files of the [Termination Problem Data Base](http://cl2-informatik.uibk.ac.at/mercurial.cgi/TPDB) and to prove termination using the Size-Change Termination criterion implemented in [Dedukti](https://github.com/Deducteam/Dedukti/tree/sizechange).

 ## Cloning